 Like all pigeons, Victoria crowned pigeons feed on the ground.
 In the wild, their diet consists mainly of fallen fruits, seeds, grains, and small invertebrates.
 They're particularly fond of figs.

-They will entertain themselves and stroll around the flight foraging.
-You can encourage this habit by strategically placing their food and offering them a variety to get excited about.
+Like most pigeons, these birds need plenty of room to exercise, stretch their muscles, and play.
+They will entertain themselves and stroll around the enclosure foraging.
+You can encourage this habit by strategically placing their food around the enclosure and offering them an exciting variety of foods and hidden treats.

 More Pet Bird Species and Further Research

-If you’re interested in similar species, check out:
+If you’re interested in similarly exotic bird species, check out: